-Students can enroll in Vic One, Vic One Hundreds (formerly Pathways), One programs offered by the other colleges or a 199 half (H) or full year (Y) seminar course fulfill this requirement.
+Students can enroll in Vic One, Vic One Hundreds seminars, One programs offered by other Arts and Science colleges, or a 199 seminar (half or full year course) to fulfill this requirement.

-Vic students will be given priority to enroll in all Pathway Seminar Courses.
+Vic students will be given priority to enroll in all Vic One Hundred courses.

 Will the seminar course count towards a student’s degree?